 Hera Panchami is an important and unique ritual of Rath yatra.
 ‘Hera’ means to ‘see’ and ‘Panchami’ means the ‘fifth day’.
-It is celebrated at Gundicha temple on the fifth day from the start date of the Jagannath Rath Yatra.
+It is celebrated at the Gundicha temple on the fifth day from the start date of the Jagannath Rath Yatra.
 This ritual dedicates to Goddess Mahalakshmi.
 This ritual highlights the separation of Mahalaxmi from Lord Jagannath.
-Hera Panchami falls on Saturday, 08th July 2019.
+In 2020, Hera Panchami observes on Saturday, 27 June.

 Goddess MahaLakshmi at Gundicha Temple